thixotropist/ghidra_decompiler_plugins/content/en/docs/Methodology.md

 * collect features for `vector_strcmp`
 * complete the transforms for `vector_strlen`
 * add collection of vector ops immediately following a vector loop without vector stores - looking for reduction stanzas.
-* identify the root causes of the three dpdk exceptions
-* add the dpdk and whisper binaries to the repo to better support regression testing
 * consider adding basic vector math and type conversion operations to the transforms

 Reduced priorities include: